tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 <https://flow.org/en/docs/lang/subtypes/#toc-subtypes-of-functions>:

-> the function subtyping rule is this: a function type B is a subtype
+> The function subtyping rule is this: a function type B is a subtype
 > of a function type A if and only if B’s inputs are a superset of A’s,
 > and B’s outputs are a subset of A’s.